AblionGE/A-study-of-linguistic-drift-on-Le-Temps-Newspaper-Corpus/ngramTopic/README_NGramTopic.txt

 Big Data 2015 - A Study of linguistic drift - Creation of the topic clustering - jweber & fbouassid

 - INFORMATION:
-NGramTopic is seperate into 3 different step :
+NGramTopic is performed by 3 different steps :
-First: Ngram which output a article with their word and the occurence of a word.
+First: Ngram which output an article with a unique article ID in the format year//uniqueId appended to the words and their occurences.
 We can then use this output to make some OCR correction.
 Then we run WordArticle which combine for every article all the words.
+The Ngram is different from the Ngram to which we apply directly the metrics as we need to keep track of the article Id during the whole process to classify it by topic later.

 Second: SparkTopicClustering/TopicClustering.scala creates the topics given the words by article.